Consensys/tessera/README.md

 - resend
 - partyinfo

-##### Unix Domain Socket (Private API)
+#### Unix Domain Socket (Private API)
 This is used for communication with Quorum.
 Quorum needs to be able to:
-- Check if the local Nexus node is running.
+- Check if the local Tessera node is running
-- Send and receive details of private transactions.
+- Send and receive details of private transactions

 The following endpoints are advertised on this interface:
 - version